yuanhengm17/DETECT/README.md

 | `TransformerSIMDATA` | Simulated Dataset                             | Transformer model trained on internally generated data to simulate real patient activities of daily life (ADL) patterns. |

 All models are stored in the `models/` folder.

 ---

+## Graphs

+This repository also contains the simulated patients' motion data graphs that we displayed in the paper.
+The graphs and code are available at the `graphs.ipynb` file.

+---